cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 Given that we only have three classes that implement `Styleable` and access to the source code, we _could_ go through them one at a time and add the `getState` method to each.
 However, this is not always feasible (remember the Oracle example where there are millions of implementing classes).
-A nice alternative is to use a *Default Method* which allows the programmer to provide a default implementation for the method.
+A nice alternative is to use a *Default Method* which allows the programmer to provide a default implementation for the method directly in the interface.

 Since the method is defined at the interface level, the implementation should be general in the sense that it is not specific to any implementing class.
 In this case, we have three states: `STYLED`, `UNSTYLED`, and `UNKNOWN`.
 At the interface level, using `UNKNOWN` is the most appropriate since we can't say whether a particular object is styled or unstyled at this level.

 1. As an example, modify the `Styleable` interface by replacing the current `getState` abstract